 There is no doubt that circularity should be reflected in an EU industrial strategy.
 However, the EU must also recognise that moving from a linear to a circular economy will be a significant undertaking.
-This transition requires a profound political, economic and psychological change in our society.
-The involvement of all stakeholders is also necessary for its success.
+This transition requires a profound political, economic and cultural change in our society.
+The involvement and commitment of all stakeholders is also necessary for its success.

 Only collaboration between business and government will overcome the hurdles and deliver an ambitious industrial strategy:

 - Industry has the expertise to determine the design and materials necessary to increase production and performance, while maintaining product integrity.
 As competition for the world's resources increases, it is crucial that recycled materials are used in new products.
 Recycling policies should therefore be developed, and updated, in cooperation with industry to maximise the best use of limited resources. - EU-wide recycling and reuse policies must operate smoothly across borders to be effective.
 Currently, many national obstacles get in the way, including national differences in requirements for transboundary shipments: requirements for repair facilities; diverging methodologies to calculate waste targets; and differences in calculation methodologies.
-Therefore, harmonising these requirements at the EU level is critical.

-The private sector is developing sustainable solutions for effective recycling: these include the development of automated sorting processes to increase the ease, efficiency, and cost-effectiveness of recycling.
-EU and national governments must do the same and adapt their regulatory frameworks, which were designed with the linear economy in mind.
-New circular EU initiatives should include the harmonisation of labelling for secondary products, and incentives to increase the inclusion of recycled materials, plastics in particular, in goods sold on the market.
+Therefore, harmonising these requirements at the EU level is critical. - The private sector is developing sustainable solutions for effective recycling: these include the development of automated sorting processes to increase the ease, efficiency, and cost-effectiveness of recycling.
+EU and national governments must do the same and adapt their regulatory frameworks, which were designed for the linear economy.
+New circular EU initiatives should include the harmonisation of labelling for secondary products, and incentives to increase the inclusion of recycled materials in goods sold on the market.
+EU recovery funding should be allocated to fill the gaps in the EU's current recycling infrastructure.
+This investment is essential to reduce reverse logistics costs which hold back the competitiveness of secondary raw materials compared to virgin materials.